venajeremy/FileManagementSystem/README.md

     	- Delete File: Deletes any file (could be data file or folder).
 Sets Inode Table Entry to be invalid.
 Add deleted index to deleted entry stack.
 Free memory of file.
 			> Input: ID of file
 			> Output: None
-		- Get File: Retries data location from file
+		- Get Data: Retries data location from file
 			> Input: ID of file
 			> Output: Memory address of file
 		- Get Size: Retries size of file